fboehm/qtl2pleio/README.md

 ### Perform two-dimensional scan as first step in pleiotropy vs. separate QTL hypothesis test

 We now have the inputs that we need to do a pleiotropy vs. separate QTL test.
-We have the founder allele dosages for one chromosome in the R object `pp`, the matrix of two trait measurements in `Y`, and a LOCO-derived kinship matrix, `kinship[[2]]`.
+We have the founder allele dosages for one chromosome, *i.e.*, Chr 3, in the R object `pp`, the matrix of two trait measurements in `Y`, and a LOCO-derived kinship matrix, `kinship[[2]]`.
 We also specify, via the `start_snp` argument, the starting point for the two-dimensional scan within the array of founder allele dosages.
 Here, we choose the 38th marker in the array as the starting point.
 Via the `n_snp` argument, we specify the number of markers to include in the two-dimensional scan.
 Here, we input 25, so that we fit the bivariate linear mixed effects model at 25\*25 = 625 ordered pairs of markers.
 In practice, we usually use between 100 and 300 markers for most two-dimensional scans.

 Lastly, we specify the number of cores to use, with the `n_cores` argument.
 We set it to 1 here, to ensure that the vignette can be run by